googleinterns/bizview-semi-supervised-learning/Mixmatch/README.md

 # MixMatch - A Holistic Approach to Semi-Supervised Learning

+To run experiments, first complete the instructions below from the original author.
+Then run ```source setup.sh``` to setup python evironment and ML_DATA directory.
+The insturctions of individual datasets can be found in the README file under these folders:
+- open_image_dataset
+- More on this later

 ## NOTE: The instructions below is originated from MixMatch opensource repo.
 [Link](https://github.com/google-research/mixmatch)

 Code for the paper: "[MixMatch - A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249)" by David Berthelot, Nicholas Carlini, Ian Goodfellow, Nicolas Papernot, Avital Oliver and Colin Raffel.